 - Build your child's self-esteem.

-- altering seating plans so the child can sit in the front of the room or with his or her back to the window
+- changing seating plans so your child can sit in the front of the classroom or with his or her back to the window

 Reviewed by: Thierry Morlet, PhD